solrevdev/solrevdev.github.io/_posts/2016-07-29-minor-jekyll-tweaks.md

 title: 'Some minor tweaks with Jekyll'
 tags: ['jekyll', 'markdown']
 ---
 I do have a blog post roadmap but each post idea does involve a level of research and thought and seeing as it is 2:30am here in the UK and lets just say I wanted a quick post created on my mobile phone involving little thinking.

-I have made a few minor tweaks to to the website.
+I have made a few minor tweaks to to this website.
 Firstly each post when listed on the home page used ro render the entire post and not a snippet or teaser which in Jekyll speak is excerts.

 However all being well,  This paragraph will not be on the home page.